 Realism vs Nominalism

-I've been interested in epistemological questions, and the question of Realism (the notion that logical notions possess a kind of "physical existence") versus Nominalism (that logical notions do not exist physically) gets down to several fundamental questions in both epistemology and ontology.
+I've been interested in epistemological questions, and the question of Realism (the notion that logical ideas possess a kind of "physical existence") versus Nominalism (that logical ideas do not exist physically) gets down to several fundamental questions in both epistemology and ontology.

 There is a divide in philosophical discourse which has continued to persist for thousands of years.
 The ideological divide concerns a fundamental question about how the universe is rationally perceived: do immaterial objects of rational thought truly exist independently of the mind?
 How one answers this question determines whether one is a metaphysical realist or a nominalist; a realist would answer the question in the affirmative, and the nominalist in the negative.
 The fundamental ideas behind this difference in ontological reasoning are largely present in the ancient clash between Plato's and Aristotle's views of how knowledge of the universe is obtained.
 Both philosophers formulate their theories in terms of physical entities and their respective properties; everything must be explained in terms of these two things.
 Plato emphasizes the preeminence of properties, whereas Aristotle extols the concreteness of physical entities.
 Thus, one of the catalysts that leads to debate on the ontological status of immaterial entities is an examination of Aristotle's work on categories.
 The question arises: are genera and species real, or do they consist solely in human imagination?